vobarian/tfbuilder/README.md

   (which would be "${module.example.output.a}").
 I *think* this would inherently support arrays too because `module.example.output[0]` would become "${module.example.output.0}" which I think Terraform accepts (?)
-- Should it be possible to set the whole `resource` block (top level) or a whole resource class block (such as aws_s3_bucket) to a JS object?
+- Should it be possible to set a whole resource class block (such as aws_s3_bucket) to a JS object?
 Currently it's not allowed because it would take some extra work to implement, didn't seem very useful, and seems more likely to be something done on accident than on purpose due to misunderstanding or typo.
 My plan was if you wanted to add a bunch of resources from an external source (function) you'd just get them as part of a Configuration which you could `.merge`.
 Maybe there are use cases for directly setting these sections I haven't thought of.
+It would allow adding several instances of the same type of resource or data source at once, but so does `.merge` (except the latter requires a whole `Configuration` object)
+- Do we need interpolation magic for variables and locals?
+How would it work/look?
+  Does reading a variable always give you the interpolation or do you get back the value you set and use a different method to get the interpolation string?